Parental leave: Peer effects

 Research has demonstrated that the duration of parental leave among individuals is influenced by peer behaviour.
 For example, if a mother notices a coworker opting for a longer parental leave, the probability of her to also increase their maternity leave increases.
-Welteke and Worhlich (2019) article found that expectant mother's who had peers taking parental leave of longer than ten months were thirty percent more likely to also take more than ten months off compared to expectant parents whose peers took a shorter leave.
+Welteke and Worhlich (2019) article found that expectant mothers who had peers taking parental leave of longer than ten months were thirty percent more likely to also take more than ten months off compared to expectant parents whose peers took a shorter leave.
 The influence of peer effects is not solely present to expectant mothers but also fathers.
 Research in Norway found that expectant fathers were 11 percent more likely to take paternity leave if they witnessed their coworkers use this benefit.
-In addition to coworkers, expectant fathers were 15 percent more likely to use paternity leave if their brother also utilized the program.
-Dahl et al., (2014) research additionally found a snowball effect occurring in workplaces where fathers using paternity leave.This means with every additional coworker utilizing benefits of parental leave in the office, the likelihood of others to also use the program benefits.
+In addition to coworkers, expectant fathers were 15 percent more likely to use paternity leave if their brother also used the program.
+Dahl et al., (2014) research additionally found a snowball effect occurring in workplaces where fathers using paternity leave.This means with every additional coworker using benefits of parental leave in the office, the likelihood of others to also use the program benefits.

 There are competing arguments to why peers have an influence to the duration of paternal leave of an expecting parent.
 The first hypothesis stems from mothers learning from their peers about parental leave programs they were previously unaware of.
-This increase in awareness would lead to more mothers utilizing parental leave for a longer duration.
+This increase in awareness would lead to more mothers using parental leave for a longer duration.
 A competing hypothesis states that when coworkers increase their pregnancy leave, there becomes a change in the social norms of that workplace.
-This phenomenon is known as “herd behaviour” in which an alteration of the traditional habits in the workplace shifted the behaviour of the employees.
+This phenomenon is known as "herd behaviour" in which an alteration of the traditional habits in the workplace shifted the behaviour of the employees.